 So, if you are looking for traditional Colombian dishes, El Rancherito is recommended.

-The biggest competition to El Rancherito is Hato Viejo, which has four locations in Medellín and also has very good traditional Colombian food in my experience.
+The biggest competition to El Rancherito is Hacienda and Hato Viejo, which are two other chains that also have very good traditional Colombian food in my experience.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.